4 Biggest Effects of COVID19 on Corporate Social Responsibility

 1. More Focus on the Health Sector

 We used to place a lot of our focus on dealing with socio-economic & environmental issues.
-However, the Covid-19 pandemic put the health sector at the forefront.
+However, the Covid-19 effects put the health sector at the forefront.
 Many organizations channeled their funds & other resources to make sure that front liners & other underprivileged people could get basic health support & protective gear during this time.

 In addition, the pandemic raised concern over our preparedness to deal with a pandemic like this, and many organizations are working towards making sure we are prepared for similar pandemics in the future.